AllanBlanchard/tutoriel_wp/english/function-contract/contract-definition.md

 The goal of a function contract is to state the conditions under which the function will execute.
-That is to say, what the caller must respect to ensure the function will correctly behave : the precondition, the notion of "correctly behave" being itself defined in the contract by the postcondition.
+That is to say, what the function expect from the caller to ensure that it will correctly behave: the precondition, the notion of "correctly behave" being itself defined in the contract by the postcondition.

-These properties are expressed with ACSL, the syntax is relatively simple if one have already developed in C language since it shares most of the syntax of boolean expressions in C. However, it also provides :
+These properties are expressed with ACSL, the syntax is relatively simple if one have already developed in C language since it shares most of the syntax of boolean expressions in C. However, it also provides:

 - some logic constructs and connectors that do not exists in C, to ease the writing of specifications,